 This ride in Fantasyland got an overwhelming vote from the bloggers.
-Emma from Our Fairy Tale Adventure recommended it and said to get our Fast Pass for this ride as soon as we get to the park.
+Emma from Our Fairy Tale Adventure recommended it and said to get your Fast Pass for this ride as soon as you get to the park.
 The Peter Pan ride was also recommended by Beth of Twinderelmo, Nicole from The Mum Reviews and Lauren from Mummy is a Gadget Geek.
-So, I think this is definitely going on our to-do list.
-You start at the Darling children’s nursery before flying over London by night to get to Neverland.
-After seeing the sights of Neverland you return to London by the power of pixie dust and happy thoughts.
-I think we’ll be going on this one without a doubt!
+So, as a result, this was definitely going on our to-do list.

 Buzz Lightyear Laser Blaster

 This ride in Discoveryland was mentioned by many of the bloggers as another one not to be missed.
-It sounds fun too and has been recommended by Beth of Twinderelmo and Nicole from The Mum Reviews, while Laura of Mama, Eden and Me also enjoyed it.
+It sounded like a lot of fun and was been recommended by Beth of Twinderelmo and Nicole from The Mum Reviews, while Laura of Mama, Eden and Me also enjoyed it.
 Nat from Awaybies said her son loved it so much they went on this ride no less than 6 times!
-It is an interactive ride in which you shoot at targets to get a final score at the end of your ride.
-Helping Buzz to defeat the Evil Emporer Zurg you gain a ranking in Star Command by the end.
-I can see this getting competitive between BattleDad and I nevermind BattleKid!
-And we can use our Fast Passes for this.
-Bonus.

 It’s A Small World